tahayparker/CSInternalsGuide/content/pages/project-file.md

       ***This page must be provided by your teacher.***

-      This is the first page of your record.
+This is the second page of your record.

-      Contains the title ("Project Record"), the academic year, the name of your project (three to four words max), and a place for your details.

-      The page numbers for the record start from the cover page.

-      Ensure logos and other details are within the margins.
+This page must be numbered as well.

+Contains a certificate stating that the project is your own work and stuff.

+Ensure that the teacher's name is typed, preferably in another color, and is spelled exactly as stated.

+Ensure that the teacher's preferred title is used (Mr./Mrs./Ms./etc.)

       ***Ensure academic year mentioned is the correct academic year.
 Currently, it will be 2024-2025.***